A natural extension of Markov processes and applications to singular SDEs: Introduction and the main results

-We want to stress that our "natural extension" to the set of "bad" starting points is completely different from the usual one, called trivial extension, where the Markov process is made stuck for bad starting points.
-In the latter case, the process has no relation to the corresponding SDE or martingale problem when started at such a bad point, while in our case the process immediately enters the set of "good" points (see the beginning of Subsection 1.3 for more details).
-Concerning other previously known extension techniques, let us mention the method of "generalized solutions" from \cite{DaZa14}, Subsection 7.2.4. (see also \cite{Ge14}), where a pathwise extension is performed for the solution of an SDE with continuous and dissipative drift, which is constructed at a first stage on a smaller space.
+Concerning other previously known extension techniques for SDEs, let us mention the method of "generalized solutions" from \cite{DaZa14}, Subsection 7.2.4. (see also \cite{Ge14}), where a pathwise extension is constructed for the solution of an SDE with continuous and dissipative drift, which is constructed at a first stage only on a smaller space.
 Even in this situation, when starting from a bad point, the so extended process is not always associated to a corresponding SDE.
-In this paper, when we apply our extension to an SDE, the drift consists of a singular dissipative part and a merely bounded part, so that the above extension can not be applied; nevertheless, when there is no bounded part, we make use of such an extension (see Subsection 1.1).
-In contrast, our natural extension enjoys a smoothing-type effect, in the sense that when it starts from a bad point, it will immediately enter the set of good points, where it remains for the rest of time.
-In potential theoretical words, the set of bad starting points is polar.
+In this paper, when we apply our natural extension to an SDE, the drift consists not only of a singular dissipative part, but also a merely bounded part, so that the above extension can not be applied; though, we make use of such an extension when the merely bounded part is zero, see Subsection 1.1.
+Moreover, our natural extension enjoys a smoothing-type effect, in the sense that when it starts from a bad point, it will immediately enter the set of good points, where it remains for the rest of time.
 Due to this behaviour, we are able to show that the so extended Markov process solves the corresponding SDE after any infinitesimally small time $t>0$.

-Because the present framework is infinite dimensional, our strategy to obtain the desired extensions is a potential theoretical one, and it turns out to provide a general natural way of extending the state space of a Markov process which at a first stage is constructed on a smaller space (see Theorem \ref{thm 2.2}).
-The extension is based on a Ray type completion of the state space of a right Markov process as developed in \cite{BeRo11a} and \cite{BeBo04a}.